sigasi/sigasi_insights/content/opinion/emacs/no-vhdl-rename-emacs-vhdl-mode.md

 replacing the correct names, perhaps in dozens of files.
 Not only will `sed` be wildly insufficient.
 So will any reasonable amount of lisp scripting.
 The same word can mean different things in a single file;
 even on the same line in a single file.
-If your script doesn’t have all VHDL scoping rules figured out, it won’t work.
+If your script doesn't have all VHDL scoping rules figured out, it won't work.

-You’ve guessed what I’m about to say next: Sigasi HDT *solves* this problem.
-There’s a **two minute screencast**, [Rename Refactoring](/screencasts/rename_refactoring), that demonstrates our rename refactoring.
+You've guessed what I'm about to say next: Sigasi HDT *solves* this problem.
+There's a **two minute screencast**, [Rename Refactoring](/screencasts/rename_refactoring), that demonstrates our rename refactoring.
 We can do this because Sigasi HDT analyzes the entire VHDL project and tries to find the declaration for every name it encounters.